G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for reductive

 \section{Main theorem for reductive $G$}

 Before stating the main theorem in the reductive case, we define lisse sheaves that are plain of characteristic $p$ and those that are $G$-irreducible if they have value group $G$ (viewed as a representation into $G$).
+We continue to denote the \'etale fundamental group of $\mathcal{X}$ as $\Pi$.

 \begin{definition} Let $\alpha\in \overline{\Q}$, $\alpha$ is said to be plain of characteristic $p$ if $\alpha$ is a $\lambda$-adic unit for all places in $\Q(\alpha)$ such that $\lambda\nmid p$.